pavanjava/svelte-course/README.md

 # svelte-course

-This branch demonstrates svelte concepts of passing props native to component and from external component
+###This branch demonstrates svelte concepts of "Event Forwarding".
+####follow the code comments for better understanding of the concept